Vanshikalamba/FoodZone/README.md

 #whenever a state variable changes , react will rerender the component

-#Reconciliation Algorithm or React Fiber :
+#Reconciliation Algorithm or React Fiber : a new way of finding DOM and updating component(using virtual DOM)
--virtual DOM is representation of real DOM
+-virtual DOM is representation of actual DOM(it is just an js object )
-#Diff Algo : finds the diff between updated and previous Virtual DOM
+#Diff Algo : finds the diff between updated and previous Virtual DOM(updated and prev object diff
+)
+-react can do effecient DOM manipulation
+This algo is making React Faster

+#conditional rendering :
+if you render comp based on condition then it is known as conditional rendering

+#why do we use useState (exactly)->
+1.if we update the js variables normally , it will get updated but UI /Components won't rerender on each updation... for this state variables are required (using useState) 2. we can't directly modify state variables , for it we need a setState function(it will trigger rerendering of component)

+#on state change only that element will be rendered or whole component ?
+whole parent div that is being returned by that component will be rerendered (because new state variable is created)but only that particular element or btn will be modified rest will stay as it is

+#how can we modify const var while using useSate?

+#<input type="search" className="search-btn" value={searchText} />
+-->searchtText is a state variable
+-->Here input box is not working and i can't write text in it , why ?
+Ans ->because during state variable declaration we have given it an empty value 2.we have to update the searchText based on what we write using onChange={(e)=>setSearchText(e.target.vale)}
+inside <input/>

+#whenever State variables update , react triggers reconciliation cycle(re-renders the component);